 (Photo courtesy Zoological Survey of India)

-Dr. Hebert thanked Dr. Kumar for his willingness to serve on iBOL’s Scientific Committee, noting that his participation will greatly reinforce iBOL’s capacity to advance its BIOSCAN research program.
+Dr. Hebert thanked Dr. Kumar for his willingness to serve on iBOL’s Science Committee, noting that his participation will greatly reinforce iBOL’s capacity to advance its BIOSCAN research program.

 International Barcode of Life Consortium